Terryville Waterwheel: Description and history

 The Terryville Waterwheel is located in Terryville, a historic 19th-century manufacturing district of eastern Plymouth, and now the town's main commercial center.
-It is located on the north side of Main Street (United States Route 6) on the western bank of the swiftly flowing Pequabuck River.
+It is located on the north side of Main Street (United States Route 6) on a tributary of the Pequabuck River.
 The wheel is built out of wood and iron, and is mounted in its original wheel well formed out of rubblestone capped in concrete.
 It is 22 ft in diameter and 7 ft wide, and is sheltered by a form-fit shelter erected in 1951.
 Most of the wheel's parts are pressure-treated wood, replacing original materials in a 1990-91 restoration.
 The axle of the wheel is cast iron, with a cast iron hub providing attachment mortises for the wheel's arms.
 The arms are fastened to the hub with metal bolts, and are cross braced with iron tie rods.

 The wheel was traditionally thought to date to the construction of Eli Terry's clock factory, which was built on this site in 1824.
 However, that factory was destroyed by fire in 1851, and was rebuilt by its then-owner, the Lewis Lock Company.
 It is believed that the present wheel fittings date to that period.
 The wheel was powered by water delivered from a dam upriver (no longer extant) via a wooden head race (also not extant, although it survived until 1951).
 This wheel provided power to lockmaking concerns until about 1940, when the factory was demolished.
 Of Connecticut's three surviving 19th-century water wheels it is the best preserved.